torbjon/reactjs-rails/README.md

 # React a JavaScript library for building user interfaces from Facebook

-Provides an easy-to-use Rails 3.1 asset for [React](http://facebook.github.io/react/)
+Provides an easy-to-use Rails 3.1 asset for [React](http://facebook.github.io/react/) v: 0.3.2

 # Install